pfgithub/scpl/docs/actions/call.md

 **Only enabled if**: This action is always **disabled** inside Shortcutslang.

 		Accepts a string or variable containing the option.
 Check the shortcuts app for a list of available options.

 ---

+#### This paramtype is not implemented.
+WFContactFieldParameter

+---